ANSSI-FR/sftp2misp/README.md

 ## Installation

-Preferably, use a Python virtual environment (virtualenv) to install dependencies :
+Preferably, use a Python virtual environment (virtualenv) to install dependencies.

+For automated installation, run `make init` in project root directory.

+For a step by step installation :
 - Create virtualenv : `python3 -m venv path/to/venv`
 - Activate virtualenv : `source path/to/venv/bin/activate`
 - Install dependencies : `pip install -r requirements.txt`